Red Willow Vineyard: Geography and climate

 Red Willow Vineyard is located in the northwest corner of the Yakima Valley on the south slope of the Ahtanum Ridge just south west of the Union Gap within the ridge that connects the flat Yakima Valley to the rest of the Columbia Valley plateau.
 It is the most northerly and westerly vineyard in the Yakima Valley AVA.
 The vineyards sit between 1100–1300 feet above the ancient floodplain left over from the cataclysmic Missoula floods that ravaged the area between 15,000-13,000 years ago.

 The soil profile of the vineyard is very diverse across the collection of east, west and south-facing slopes.
 Throughout the vineyard is a mix of calcareous rocks, clay, loam, sand, sandstone and silt.
 The soils are very well draining and with the arid desert climate of the region that sees only around 6 inches of annual precipitation, irrigation is a must.
-Located on the far western edge of the Yakima Valley, Red Willow experiences generally warmer climate conditions than the greater Yakima Valley with growing degree day averaging 2796 units since 2003 in contrast to the 2169 GDD units averaged by Yakima Valley vineyards in the subappellation of the Rattlesnake Hills AVA.
+Located on the far western edge of the Yakima Valley, Red Willow experiences generally warmer climate conditions than the greater Yakima Valley with growing degree day averaging 2796 units since 2003 in contrast to the 2169 GDD units averaged by Yakima Valley vineyards in the sub-appellation of the Rattlesnake Hills AVA.

-Still, Red Willow Vineyard is cooler than the warmer growing conditions in other Washington AVAs such as the Wahluke Slope and Red Mountain.
+Still, Red Willow Vineyard is cooler than the warmer growing conditions in other Washington AVAs such as the Wahluke Slope (AVA) and Red Mountain.
 This allows for longer growing period with harvest at Red Willow often happening up to three weeks later than at sites on Red Mountain.
 This longer ripening period tends to produce grapes with brighter flavors and more elegant structure than from vineyards on warmer sites.